xiaojielei/tp/docs/team/teokj.md

 * Added documentation for the Add Income feature, helping users add income with clear instructions on specifying sources and amounts.
 * Added documentation for the View Income feature, describing how users can view their income records with clear formatting.
 * Documented the Delete Income feature, explaining how users can delete income entries from the list.
+* Documented the savings indicator feature under `view savings` to allow users to have an indicator on how much they are saving.

 ### Developer Guide:
-* Created UML class diagram `Income.puml` to illustrate the interactions between income-related classes
+* Created UML class diagram `Income.puml` to illustrate the interactions between income-related classes.
 * Created UML sequence diagrams to illustrate component interactions:
-    * `AddIncome.puml`: Shows how income is added through the user interface
+    * `AddIncome.puml`: Shows how income is added through the user interface.
-    * `ViewIncome.puml`: Demonstrates the flow for displaying income records to the user
+    * `ViewIncome.puml`: Demonstrates the flow for displaying income records to the user.
-    * `DeleteIncome.puml`: Shows how income is deleted through the user interface
+    * `DeleteIncome.puml`: Shows how income is deleted through the user interface.
-* Added implementation details of the Add Income component
+* Added implementation details of the Add Income component.
-* Added implementation details of the View Income component
+* Added implementation details of the View Income component.
-* Added implementation details of the Delete Income component
+* Added implementation details of the Delete Income component.
+* Added implementation of `getSavingsIndicator()` under the `view savings` command, explaining what the indicators represented.
+* Added manual testing for the various Income Commands.